hunter-college-ossd-spr-2020/project-evaluation/teammates_evaluation_1.md

 ### Installation Process Reflection

 I followed [this](https://github.com/TEAMMATES/teammates/blob/master/docs/setting-up.md) document to help me set up TEAMMATES.
 It took quite a while to clone the repository, since it is a fairly large project.
 It was tedious having to set up my JDK, since I had to create an Oracle account.
 I also had to get Python 2.7, which I luckily already had on my laptop.
 Then I set up Gradle, which I was hesitant to do initially since I have a lack of experience with Gradle, so who knows what could have happened.
 I might have gotten a virus.
 Running ```./gradlew createConfigs``` created a grayed-out ```gradle.properties``` file in my project's root directory.
 Then I used ```npm ci```to download the necessary tools for front-end development.
 This added a folder named ```node_modules``` to my root directory. <br>I then went onto the [development](https://github.com/wongjessica/teammates/blob/master/docs/development.md) guide to finish setting up.
 There, I followed all the steps without trouble to set up the front-end development server.
 I ran ```npm run start``` and the front-end development server was successfully hosted on ```http://localhost:4200```.
 I was surprised that this process was pretty painless and self-explanatory.
 The documentation made everything clear and easy to follow, and I am glad that I was able to set up the application.
+However, this process did indeed make my laptop a little hot.

 ---